Geta-Recruitment/code-assignment-frontend-generic/readme.md

 3. Start devving =)

-### Part 1 (Homework)
+## Instructions

 1. Build product list page.
-2. Build product details page.
+   - It should employ responsive design.
+   - It should have paging.
+   - It should allow for sorting.
+   - It should show the users both original and discounted prices.

-3. Build shopping cart component.
+2. Build shopping cart component.

-// TODO: add design sketch

-### Part 2 (Pair programming)

-Implement the shopping cart system.
-Users should be able to add, remove, and update items in the cart.
-The cart should be persistent across page reloads and navigation.
+   - It should allow users to add/remove/update items to cart.
+   - It should be persistent across page reloads.
+   - The checkout button should output the contents of the cart to either console, or an alert box.

 ## Resources